Lake Gaston

 Lake Gaston is a reservoir in the eastern United States.
 Part of the lake is in the North Carolina counties of Halifax, Northampton, and Warren.
 The part extending into Virginia lies in Brunswick and Mecklenburg counties.
 Lake Gaston is roughly 35 mi long and covers over 20000 acre, with 350 mi of shoreline.

 The area surrounding the lake is home to more than 150,000 residents.
 The nearest towns are Littleton and Roanoke Rapids in North Carolina, and Clarksville and South Hill in Virginia.

 The lake is not federally owned.
 It was formed in 1963 when the Virginia Electric Power Company (VEPCO) built Gaston Dam on the Roanoke River to generate hydroelectric power for Dominion Resources, which owns the lake.
 The dam is located on the North Carolina side and generates electricity for Dominion North Carolina Power, which is the North Carolina operating company of Dominion Resources.
 The dam includes four hydroelectric generators, with a total generating capacity of 224 megawatts.

-Lake Gaston is fed by water from Kerr Lake upstream is and supplies water to Roanoke Rapids Lake downstream, a smaller predecessor to Lake Gaston.
+Lake Gaston is fed by water from Kerr Lake upstream and supplies water to Roanoke Rapids Lake downstream, a smaller predecessor to Lake Gaston.
 This is one of the few areas in the country with three hydroelectric dams in close proximity to one another.

 Lake Gaston has long been famous for fishing and other water recreations.
 The lake is a favorite vacation spot because it is close to the Research Triangle region of North Carolina, I-85, and I-95.
 Lake Gaston, built for flood control, hydroelectric power, and recreational enjoyment, includes such activities as fishing, boating, swimming, water skiing, and wakeboarding.